mail2sada/Golang-Batch2/01_Overview/README.md

     Another feature that makes Golang outshine other programming languages is that it is highly scalable in nature.
 It enables top android mobile app developers to handle multiple tasks at the same time, especially channels and goroutines.

     5. #### Time Saving
-    With features like automatic declaration of variables, latency free garbage collection, and faster compile time, it saves consideration development time; giving developers enough time to be productive.
+    With features like automatic declaration of variables, latency free garbage collection, and faster compile time, it saves considerable development time; giving developers enough time to be productive.

 3. ## Drawbacks
     1. #### Still Developing
     Though the popularity graph of Go programming language is growing and it holds a promising future in the market, it is still in its nascent stage.
 This is making it tough for the language to beat the competition with popular names like Java.